paulocilasjr/gleam/README.md

 # GLEAM: Galaxy Learning and Modeling

-GLEAM (Galaxy Learning and Modeling) is a suite of machine learning tools for the [Galaxy](https://galaxyproject.org/) platform.
+GLEAM (Galaxy Learning and Modeling) is a suite of machine learning tools for the [Galaxy](https://usegalaxy.org/) platform.
 Developed by the [Goecks Lab](https://goeckslab.org/), GLEAM empowers researchers to train models, generate predictions, and produce reproducible reports—all from a user-friendly interface without writing code.

 ## Features
+- Modern best practices for machine learning
+- Reproducible and scalable workflows
 - Machine learning support for diverse data types: tabular, image, text, categorical, and more
 - Deep learning via Ludwig and automated ML via PyCaret
 - Easy installation in Galaxy via XML wrappers
-- Reproducible and scalable workflows
 - Auto-generated visual reports

 ## Available Tools